userdw/RaspberryPi_3_Starter_Kit/README.md

 * [Raspberry Pi 3 Starter Kit](http://digiwarestore.com/en/) - Raspberry Pi Starter Kit's product page.
 * [Raspberry Pi](https://www.raspberrypi.org/) - Raspberry Pi's official website.

-## Initial Configuration (tested on **RASPBIAN STRETCH WITH DESKTOP** and Windows computer/laptop)
+## Initial Configuration (tested on **RASPBIAN STRETCH WITH DESKTOP** and computer/laptop with Windows OS)
 * Get the latest Raspbian [here](https://www.raspberrypi.org/downloads/raspbian/).
-Follow the steps mentioned [here](https://www.raspberrypi.org/documentation/installation/installing-images/windows.md) to install Raspbian onto the SD card.
+Follow the steps mentioned [here](https://www.raspberrypi.org/documentation/installation/installing-images/windows.md) to install Raspbian into the SD card.
 * Accessing Raspberry Pi remotely through SSH is disabled by default.
 To enable it, insert the SD card to the computer/laptop.
-Make a file named ```ssh``` and place it onto the boot partition of the SD card without any extension.
+Make a file named ```ssh``` and place it into the boot partition of the SD card without any extension.
 * Connect Raspberry Pi with Keyboard, Mouse, and Display to get direct access to it.
 Turn on the Raspberry Pi by plugging a 5 VDC power source to its micro USB port.
 It will take some time until you enter the Raspberry Pi's Desktop for the first time.
 * Press ```Ctrl``` + ```Alt``` + ```t``` simultaneously to open terminal window.
 * To change keyboard layout to ```US```, type and run ```sudo nano /etc/default/keyboard``` then change ```XKBLAYOUT="gb"``` to ```XKBLAYOUT="us"```.
 Reboot your Raspberry Pi with ```sudo reboot``` command.
 Skip this step if you're using keyboard with UK layout on Raspberry Pi.